MikeyBeez/Ollama_Agents/README.md

 1. Customize your AI in `config.py`.

 2. Set up your API keys and other configurations in a `.env` file (use `.env.example` as a template).
+Currently only Ollama is supported.

 ### Running the Application